 Drawing, sewing and spinning tales were simply a part of my life as a child.
 My mom and I would sit for hours, poring over books on historical fashions for some super detailed Halloween costume I wanted, or finding patterns for quilt blocks from the 1850s and trying to make them.
 I loved what we made, but I loved learning the history just as much, and I would make up stories to go along with whatever I was making.
-I love to think that the things I create might spark that kind of passion in another young soul.

 When it was time to make college plans, I packed my bags and ventured to the midwest where I was lucky enough to be able to work on a BFA in Interdisciplinary Arts, Art History and Creative Writing at the Kansas City Art Institute, and also take a little jaunt to Paris for a summer study abroad course in 2010, which is the year I graduated.
 I was again lucky enough to have a slew of teachers who were not only brilliant themselves but encouraged me to pursue my own unique and very broad set of interests.
 I spent my summers back in New York, working at our town library in the Youth Services department where I fell in love with teaching, and took a job as a preschool teacher when I graduated.
-At the same time, I started my own little handmade business on Etsy, where I was overwhelmed by the talent, the generosity and the knowledge I found in the handmade community.

-But this business, this process, this making of things for others is where my heart is, and will continue to evolve and grow no matter where life takes me.
+This making of things for others is where my heart is, and will continue to evolve and grow no matter where life takes me.
 Thanks for visiting, for taking the time to get to know me, and I hope you find something here that makes you smile.

 "Where does it all lead?
 What will become of us?
 These are our young questions, and young answers were revealed.
 It leads to each other.
 We become ourselves."